 We have proved that the logic of signed CNF formulas provides the underlying logic of WCSP.
 On the one hand, this language allows a compact and natural representation of WCSP with not only binary but n-ary constraints.
-On the other hand, the inference system captures and formalizes the algorithms for global as well as local consistency that have been described in the WCSP community.
+On the other hand, the inference system we have defined captures and formalizes the local consistency properties that have been described in the WCSP community, and provides a new exact algorithm for solving WCSP.